Student and Family Information

 The Island School has worked with global public health, epidemiological, and medical experts to develop a multi-layered approach to mitigating the risk of viral spread within and beyond our community.

 Learn more about our COVID-19 Guidelines & Policies.

 We knew two families whose children had attended The Island School Semester.
 Their descriptions of the program with phrases such as ‘a once-in-a-lifetime opportunity’ and ‘life changing experience’ set a very high bar for our expectations.
 Our son attended during the fall and our daughter during the summer, and we found that The Island School not only met, but exceeded our expectations.
 A campus just steps from the crystal blue waters of the Caribbean might appear to be more vacation than work; however, we were impressed by the rigorous development of both mind and body.

 |Fall 2022||August 29||November 16 – 19||December 7|

 |Summer Term 2023||June 20||July 29 & 30||August 1|

 Below are forms and information that are required for enrollment to The Island School Semester or Summer Term.
 Click the button corresponding with your class below to access enrollment forms.

-Parents, guardians and immediate family are invited to The Island School for a special Family Weekend during your student’s Semester or Summer Term.
+Parents/guardians and immediate family members are invited to The Island School for a special Family Weekend during your student’s Semester or Summer Term.
 It’s an opportunity to view firsthand life at The Island School and learn more about your student’s experience.

 Our Student Handbook is designed to outline the rules and policies of the Semester and Summer Term and to introduce students and parents to life at our school.
 Please take the time to read through the handbook carefully.